 Association composed of the three largest future exchanges in the UK.

-Bank of England subcommittee that meets every month to decide the official interest rate in the UK.
+Bank of England subcommittee that meets on a preset schedule to decide the official interest rate in the UK.

 Method commonly used with time series data to smooth out short-term fluctuations and highlight longer-term trends or cycles.